anaconda/pyscript-tutorial/01_python_in_the_browser.md

 > What version of Python we are running in the browser?

-we have learned that it depends on which interpreter PyScript is currently using underneath!
+We have learned that it depends on which interpreter PyScript is currently using underneath!
 Considering the layers of the architecture, top to bottom, we are using `PyScript 2023.09.1`, which uses by default `Pyodide 0.23.4`, corresponding to `Python 3.11.2` running on `WASM`.
 Different versions of Pyodide correspond to different versions of the Python interpreter.